IvyWang845/IvyWang845.github.io/_pages/research.md

 ---

 <center>
-    <h4> My research aims to develop and unify techniques from both <br> <i>nonlinear control theory</i> and <i>machine learning</i> <br>to systematically achieve stable and robust robotic-assisted locomotion.
-This includes developing efficient methods of user customization via human-robot interaction as well as studying the efficacy of assisted locomotion in clinical settings.
+    <h4> My research aims to develop and unify techniques from both prominent educational theories and statistical methods and AI-driven models to explore the complexities of language, ultimately enhancing students' learning experiences.
+This involves developing a nuanced understanding of the structure of written expression, exploring individual learning differences in literacy-related skills, and examining how classroom practices and assessments shape the overall learning atmosphere.
     <!-- <b>Bipedal Locomotion</b>, <b>Human Robot Interaction</b>, and <b>Lower-Body Assistive Devices</b>. -->
     </h4>
 </center>